JohannesKahl/be.shell/README.md

 Pandora
 ======

 Mac alike preset directly derived from Dynamo.
-*Coming Soon*
+Using a mix of Paper and Breeze icon themes.
+Some of the applets within the SideBar requires to install & configure [skutter](https://github.com/Bedevil/skutter).
+Recommended fonts: Helvetica Neue, Arimo, Nimbus Sans.

 ![Pandora preview](https://raw.githubusercontent.com/Hombremaledicto/be.shell/master/Pictures/Pandora.png "Pandora")